 While the study population consisted of 214 dentists, 121 volunteers participated in the study (participation rate: 56.54%).
 65% of the participants were between the ages of 21-30, 54.52% were female, and 61.2% were single.
 Only 32.2% of the participants had a specialty and 66.2% worked in the public sector.
 When the educational background of the participants' mothers was examined, the majority were high school graduates, while the majority of their fathers were university graduates.
-12.8% of the participants had a systemic disease.
-32.2% of the participants stated that they smoked, 25.6% consumed alcohol, and 33.9% exercised regularly (Table 1).
+12.8% of the participants stated that they smoked, 25.6% consumed alcohol, and 33.9% exercised regularly (Table 1).